 - Trash Collection: It is the residents’ responsibility to deposit garbage and recycling into the appropriate location in order to keep their living area clean and sanitary.
 Students will be charged for any garbage clean-up facilitated by the Facilities Department and will be subject to disciplinary action for excessive or repeated occurrences of failing to dispose of their garbage or recycling.

 - Weapons: Weapons of any kind are not permitted on the Colgate University campus or in any building.
-It is a violation of University regulations to possess the following on campus or in University housing: rifles, shotguns, revolvers, pistols, replica weapons, spring-powered pellet (or “BB”) guns, paintball guns, chemical/biological weapons, knives over six inches in length, brass knuckles, slingshot devices, or any other substance or device designed to harm or incapacitate.
-Rifles, shotguns, and paintball guns may be stored at Campus Safety for use off-campus and/or permitted use at the Colgate Trap Range provided the requisite licenses in the State of New York are also obtained.
+It is a violation of University regulations to possess the following on campus or in University housing: rifles, shotguns, revolvers, pistols, replica weapons, spring-powered pellet (or “BB”) guns, paintball guns, chemical/biological weapons, knives over six inches in length, brass knuckles, slingshot devices, ammunition, or any other substance or device designed to harm or incapacitate.
+Rifles, shotguns, paintball guns, or ammunition may be stored at Campus Safety for use off-campus and/or permitted use at the Colgate Trap Range provided the requisite licenses in the State of New York are also obtained.
 This restriction does not apply to law enforcement personnel authorized by law to be in possession of such weapons.
 The discharging of weapons on the Colgate campus or in the Village or Town of Hamilton is illegal, poses an obvious threat to the lives and safety of residents, and will result in severe disciplinary and/or legal action against those responsible.

 - Windows and Screens: For reasons of health, safety, and maintenance, screens may not be removed from windows.
 In addition, decorations or personal items may not be hung outside a window or be placed on windowsills or ledges.
 Throwing objects out of windows is strictly prohibited.